squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

 `alternate_style`{ #tabbed-alternate-style }

+:   [:octicons-tag-24: 7.3.1][Tabbed alternate support] ·
-:   :octicons-milestone-24: Default: `false` · [:octicons-tag-24: 7.3.1]
+    :octicons-milestone-24: Default: `false` · :octicons-alert-24: Required –
-    [Tabbed alternate support] – This option enables the [alternate style] of content tabs, which has [better behavior on mobile viewports], and thus is strongly recommended:
+    This option enables the content tabs [alternate style], which has [better behavior on mobile viewports], and is the only supported style:

     ``` yaml
     markdown_extensions: